orgua/PCB_design_optimizations/fine_pitch_components.rst

 	- mechanical advantage as more copper is bonded to the substrate
 #. slim the pad
 	- more distance to neighbouring pad is often better than the mechanical advantage (see solder mask chapter for more detail)
-	- rule of thumb: pad can easily be as narrow as the minimal width of the IC-Pin
+	- rule of thumb: pad can easily be as narrow as the nominal width of the IC-Pin (in Datasheet)
+	- note: too slim pads can cause alignment-problems with the surface tension of paste pulling in the wrong direction
 #. thermal pads
 	- thermals are often recommended too large in datasheet and therefor too near main pads, adjust for > .30 mm gap
 	- if metal under IC is really that large think about placing a keep-out-area on the free space to avoid putting vias there